-The source of natural hot springs and bathhouse are located on the other side of the river and can be reached via a suspension bridge leading up to a hillside.
-After crossing the bridge, walk up approximately a hundred yards to a concrete structure that built from cinder blocks.
-The enclosed source is situated near the bathhouse.
-The geothermal water comes out from the ground at 109°F and by gravity flows to the soaking tubs; tubs can hold two or three persons.
+The source of the natural hot springs is located across the river and can be reached via a suspension bridge leading to a hillside.
+After crossing the bridge, walk for about a hundred yards uphill to a concrete structure built from cinder blocks.
+The enclosed source of the springs is situated near the bathhouse.
+The geothermal water comes out from the ground at 109°F and flows to soaking tubs; tubs can hold two to three people.

 Also, the hot springs water is piped across the Middle Fork of the John Day River into a swimming pool that is 40 feet wide, 60 feet long, with a maximum depth of 6 feet.
-The pool is maintained at a comfortable temperature of 80-85°F which is good enough to enjoy summer swimming and soaking.
-There are a lot of toys in the pool to play with your kids.
+The pool is maintained at a comfortable temperature of 80-85°F which is perfect for swimming and soaking during summer.
+There are a lot of toys in the pool for kids to play with.
 With the large flow and high water alkalinity, no treatment with chlorine is required.
-Swimsuits are required.

 Next to the river, you will find a single pipe wrench - a powerful shower that provides excellent neck and shoulders massages.

-Ritter is open for day-use and overnight guests.
-The facility offers eight rooms in the rustic hotel with shared bath, two cabins, RV and tent campsite.
-There are restrooms and shower in the changing area for day-use guests.
-Ritter Hot Springs does not sell any food, so bring your own food and cook at the Ritter kitchen.
-Microwave, refrigerator, freezer, gas grill are available.
-No alcohol is allowed on the property.
+Ritter is open for day-use visitors and for overnight guests.
+The facility offers eight rooms in the rustic hotel with a shared bath, two cabins, RV and tent campsites.
+There are restrooms and a shower in the changing area for day-use guests.
+Ritter Hot Springs does not sell any food, so bring your own food.
+You can use a community kitchen with a microwave, refrigerator, freezer, and gas grill.

-Ritter is a seasonal facility and opens from Memorial Day to Labor Day each year.
+Ritter is open from Memorial Day through Labor Day each year.

 The pool is closed from sundown on Friday to sundown on Saturday.

-Ritter visitors can also enjoy activities such as fishing, swimming, hiking a rock collecting.
+Ritter visitors can also enjoy activities in the surrounding area such as fishing, swimming, hiking, and rock collecting.

 Rockhounders will be thrilled with the plethora of zeolites found in the area including heulandite, chabazite, analcime, stilbite, and apophyllite.